 Our customer Jason has acted on some of these suggestions and has been overwhelmed by the results.

 Jason owns a landscaping business in southeastern Pennsylvania.
-Every winter he struggled to have the cash to get through the slow season.
+Every winter he struggled to maintain a cash flow and get proper forecasting during the slow season.
 In the spring, he opened a bank account specifically to solve this problem for the next year.
 He took a specific amount of revenue each week during the summer and deposited it into that account.
 When the weather turned cooler, he was stunned by how calm he was.
 Knowing he has what he needs no matter the time of year means he is no longer anxiously checking his account balances and dreading the winter.

 It’s easy to read a quick list of do’s and don’ts on a blog post, but when it comes to your finances, they’re as unique as you are.
 That’s why we love partnering with landscape business owners — their location, their niche, and their experience contributes to unique opportunities in their business.
 Schedule a call today to tell us about your business, and we’ll help you find new ways to increase your cash flow.